 All medical information that a participant and his or her physician or health care provider supply to the disability plans is kept confidential and will be protected from unauthorized use.
 Certain claims may require the use of a special, written authorization form.
-If a participant receives one of these forms, he or she will need to sign and return it as soon as possible so there is no delay in processing the claims.
+The participant will need to sign and return the form as soon as possible so there is no delay inprocessing the claims.